 Subject of the Competition:

 In June 2017, the National Institute of Standard and Technology (NIST) put on the first Agile Robotics for Industrial Applications Competition (ARIAC).
 The goal of the competition was to test the agility of industrial robot systems, with the goal of enabling industrial robots on the shop floors to be more productive, more autonomous, and to require less time from shop floor workers.
 For the second year of the competition, we are introducing a cash prize to motivate and expand participation.
 This is the sixth year of the competition.

 In this context, agility is defined broadly to address:

 The competition Participants are required to develop a robot control system (software) to control a robot in a simulated environment.
 Gazebo (gazebosim.com), which is an open source robotics simulation environment, will be used as the testing platform and the Robot Operating Systems (ROS), which is an open source set of software libraries and tools, will be used to define the interfaces to the simulation system.

 Software interfaces will be made publicly available that will allow the Participants to control the robot.
-There will be a qualifier in the April 2020 timeframe with the final competition occurring in mid-May 2020.
+There will be a qualifier in the April 2021 timeframe with the final competition occurring in mid-to-late-May 2021.
 The competition will be performed virtually in the cloud, so physical attendance is not required to compete.
 NIST is proposing a workshop to a major robotics conference to allow the winning Participants to present their approaches; details, when available, will be posted to the official challenge website.

 Dates of the Competition: